owlbarn/tutorial/book/case-obj-detect/README.md

 ```
 let nb_ratios = Array.length C.rpn_anchor_ratios in
-let rpns = Array.init 5
+let rpns = Array.init 5 (fun i ->
-           (fun i -> RPN.rpn_graph rpn_feature_maps.(i)
+  RPN.rpn_graph rpn_feature_maps.(i)
   nb_ratios C.rpn_anchor_stride
   ("_p" ^ string_of_int (i + 2))) in
 let rpn_class = concatenate 1 ~name:"rpn_class"
                 (Array.init 5 (fun i -> rpns.(i).(0))) in
 let rpn_bbox = concatenate 1 ~name:"rpn_bbox"
                 (Array.init 5 (fun i -> rpns.(i).(1)))
 ```

+Single RPN graphs are applied on the different features in `rpn_features_maps`, and the results from these networks are then concatenated together.
-As output of RPN, for each anchor (or bounding box) on the image, returns the likelihood that it contains an object and a refinement for the anchor, both are rank-3 ndarrays.
+For each anchor (or bounding box) on the image, the RPN returns the likelihood that it contains an object and a refinement for the anchor, both are rank-3 ndarrays.

-The 1000 best anchors are then selected according to their objectness (higher is better).
+Next, in the proposal layer, the 1000 best anchors are then selected according to their objectness (higher is better).
 Anchors that overlap too much with each other are eliminated, to avoid detecting the same object multiple times.
 Each selected anchor is also refined in case it was not perfectly centred around the object.

 ```
 let rpn_rois =